 I mentioned when I shared my bathroom makeover the changes I made in this room didn’t require any major renovations.
 One project involved transforming the vanity with sink paint, and today I want to show you how I did that.

 My vision for an all-white bathroom with brass accents didn’t include a budget for replacing the vanity.
 I’ve heard of people painting their sinks before, but I was really skeptical about trying it.

-After thinking this one over for a few months I decided to go for it.
+Yes, you can!
+Although I was skeptical, after thinking this over I decided to go for it.
 I really couldn’t live with the off-white vanity and sink throwing off the whole vision for the bathroom.

-I did a ton of research and ended up choosing Rustoleum Speciality Tub and Tile paint for the sink and vanity top.
+I did a ton of research and ended up choosing Rustoleum Speciality Tub and Tile (SEE THE UPDATE NEAR THE END OF THIS POST) paint for the sink and vanity top.
 Rustoleum had two options available for this sink paint.
 Option one is sold as a kit, requiring part A and part B to be mixed and painted on with a brush.
 Option two was a spray paint already mixed.

 I chose spray paint.
 The reason for that was after painting my niece’s counters a few years ago (which came out beautiful) we decided to add a glaze.
 The glaze was one of those kits that needed to be mixed.
 It was difficult to use and the results were not what I was hoping for, I vowed never to use that or anything like it again.

 What You Will Need*:

 Soft Scrub or Comet

 Preparing To Use The Sink Paint: